dashjoin/platform/README.md

 $update(database, table, object.ID, {\"createdBy\": $djUser(), \"createdOn\": $now()})
 ```

+Note that triggers can invoke each other recursively.
+If this expression would be the update trigger,
+we might end up with an endless recursion resulting in a stack overflow.
+This can be avoided by performing the
+update only if $isRecursiveTrigger() is false.

 ## Concepts

 Before we dive into the user guide for the platform, this section explains a couple of key concepts.